“I may play the same program from one recital to the next, but I will play it differently. And because it is always different, it is always new.”

-We make meaning when we commit to continually refine our music making.
-Then, even in our longest-standing pieces, we find rich veins of musical meaning to mine.
+We make meaning when, among other things, we commit to continually refine our music making.
+Then, even in our core repertoire, we find rich veins of musical meaning to mine.

 We patiently practice technical and interpretive details.
 We enjoy slowing down and recalibrating.

-In total, by cultivating playfulness and meaning, we release our true artistic selves, and our music making rises to levels that make listeners eager to hear us.
+In total, by cultivating playfulness and meaning, we connect with our true artistic selves, and our music making can rise to levels that make listeners eager to hear us.